Mantrap (1953 film): Production

 The film was made by Hammer Films and shot at the Bray Studios and on location in London, mostly near St Paul's Cathedral.

 Paul Henreid previously starred in Stolen Face (1952), also directed by Fisher, for similarly low salary and royalties.
 He was being somewhat blacklisted in Hollywood at the time, and his career was heading downward.

 Critical reception

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Good cast adrift in an archly contrived thriller."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Paul Henreid, that oily smoothie from Casablanca [1942] and Now, Voyager [1942], here washes up in the torrid, tawdry, cheapskate world of the British quota quickie.
 Lois Maxwell plays a wife who changes her name and begins a new life after her husband is convicted of murder.
-When he escapes, she goes to private detective Henreid for help.
-Maxwell later found fame as Miss Moneypenny in the Bond films."
+When he escapes, she goes to private detective Henreid for help."